SamirTalwar/monospacedmonologues.com/content/posts/2016-01-27--the-other-trade-off--separating-data-and-behaviour.md

 So far, there are `Deposit` and `Withdrawal` objects.
 We could also name them `Debit` and `Credit`.
 Are there any others?
 I can't think of any in this circumstance.
 When I try to think of extended functionality related to transactions, I think of new *behaviours*.
 For example, what if we wanted to view all transactions for a given date, or a given month?
 Perhaps we might like to see only withdrawals, so we can get a feel for how much spending there is?
 Maybe we want to tie together a withdrawal in a customer's current account with a deposit in their savings account so we can understand how they're saving money?

 Lots of potential behaviours, but the types of data are few.
-This means that adding a new feature probably requires requires changing three different files, which [breaks the open-closed principle][Why Couple Data to Behaviour?]… not exactly great.
+This means that adding a new feature probably requires changing three different files, which [breaks the open-closed principle][Why Couple Data to Behaviour?]… not exactly great.

 Now let's look at an alternative implementation.
 I'll be using Scala for these examples, but I will try and explain them for people who are not so familiar with the language or functional concepts.